pomdtr/sunbeam/docs/extensions.md

 > **Warning**: This feature is only available for extensions published as github repositories.

 Set the `sunbeam-extension` topic on your repository to have it listed in the `sunbeam extension browse` command.

+Be sure to test your extension before publishing it.